metaplex-foundation/docs/docs/token-metadata/v1.1.0/overview.md

 ---
 # Overview

-The Metaplex Token Medtata Standard is an evolving standard for general token metadata on the Solana blockchain.
+The Metaplex Token Metadata Standard is an evolving standard for general token metadata on the Solana blockchain.
 This is the newest version of the standard and contains a number of improvements and additions to the standard while maintaining backwards compatibility.

 ### **Summary of Changes from V1.1.0**